CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 ### **1.** SSH Into the Launch Pad EC2 Instance
 If you are internal to AppD: You will need a copy of the `AppD-Cloud-Kickstart-AWS.pem` file in order to SSH into your Launch Pad EC2 instance.
 You can obtain a copy of the `AppD-Cloud-Kickstart-AWS.pem` file from your lab instructor.

 If you are external: Use the key pair that you created in [Lab Exercise 1](lab-exercise-01.md).
-Next, substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the following steps.
+Remember to substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the remaining lab exercise steps.
 <br>
 You will use the user name 'centos' with no password to SSH into the Launch Pad EC2 instance,
 <br><br>